-They develop their knowledge of vocabulary such as family, school, likes and dislikes, pets, food and hobbies.
+They develop their knowledge of vocabulary related to family, school, likes and dislikes, pets, food and hobbies.
 Students study grammar and text types, comparing these to English, and are able to apply this knowledge to their other studies.
 A key component of studying a language is to understand the culture of the language studied, and students are offered many opportunities to experience culture through excursions, food events, film viewings and Languages Week.

 The study of languages addresses two strands: communicating and understanding.
 Communicating encompasses socialising, informing, creating, translating and reflecting.
 Understanding encompasses systems of language, language variation and change, and the role of language and culture.
+Through their studies, students learn to:

-- Communicate in the specific language they are learning - Understand the relationship between language, culture and learning - Develop intercultural capability, including understanding of and respect for diversity and difference, and an openness to different experiences and perspectives - Recognise and understand the differences and similarities between different language systems (such as grammar, syntax, phonetics and semantics) - Understand themselves as communicators - Develop proof-reading and self-correction skills - · Acquire knowledge of the different text types - Develop confidence speaking to and presenting in front of their peers - Develop metacognitive skills such as self-reflection, self-assessment and problem solving skills.
+- Communicate in the specific language they are learning - Understand the relationship between language, culture and learning - Develop intercultural capability, including an understanding of and respect for diversity and difference, and an openness to different experiences and perspectives - Recognise and understand the differences and similarities between different language systems (such as grammar, syntax, phonetics and semantics) - Understand themselves as communicators - Develop proof-reading and self-correction skills - Acquire knowledge of the different text types - Develop confidence speaking to and presenting in front of their peers - Develop metacognitive skills such as self-reflection, self-assessment and problem solving skills.

-The study of languages is compulsory.
+The study of languages is compulsory in Years 7 and 8.